Jobstown: People

 The war correspondent, William Howard Russell (1821–1907) was born at Lilyvale in Jobstown (now site of the Whitestown Industrial Estate).
-He was a journalist with The Times and reported on Daniel O’Connell’s repeal campaign and on the great famine of 1847.
+He was a journalist with The Times and reported on Daniel O'Connell's repeal campaign and on the great famine of 1847.
 On the outbreak of the Crimean War, he became the first war correspondent and was later knighted for his work.

-Several League of Ireland football players are from the area, including the former Irish international and English Premiership soccer player, Richard Dunne.
-The former Chairman of the Irish Chess Union, Philip Hogarty, was also from Tallaght.
+Several League of Ireland football players are from the area, including the former Irish international and English Premiership soccer players, Richard Dunne and Robbie Keane.
+Current Shamrock Rovers manager Stephen Bradley also hails from Jobstown.
+The former chairman of the Irish Chess Union, Philip Hogarty, was also from Tallaght.
 Former MMA and UFC fighter Paddy Holohan lives in Jobstown as of 2021.